 When you think of the fringes of a wooded area, think Aruncus.
 With delicate ivory plumes that make sterling cut flowers, Goat’s Beard is similar to Astilbe, although its sprightly form is more open.
 A natural beside a pool or stream, this trouble-free perennial favors moist soil, but can handle drier sites and some wind.

 Brimming with finery, yet remarkably steadfast, this choice perennial was bred by noted German nurseryman, Ernest Pagels.
-‘Horatio’ is a meticulously crafted cross between Aruncus aethusifolius and Aruncus dioicus, prized for its unique sparkling plumes of tiny cream-colored blooms, which splay out in a horizontal fashion from bronze-tinted upright stems.
+‘Horatio’ is a meticulously crafted cross between Aruncus aethusifolius and Aruncus dioicus, praised for its unique sparkling spikes of tiny cream-colored blooms, which splay out in a horizontal fashion from upright bronze-tinted stems.
 Fresh green fern-like foliage forms a bushy base beneath the airy star-shaped flowers.

 Size: 3' 0" – 3-1/2' high x 2-1/2' wide.